qhenshaw/GameEvents/README.md

 ## System Requirements
 Unity 2020.1 or later, GameEvents uses the Serializable Generics functionality added in 2020.1 and will absolutely not function in any version before.

+> [!WARNING]
+> Requires Odin Inspector for custom editor functionality, feel free to fork and rewrite with Naughty Attributes or similar.

 ## Installation
 Use the Package Manager and use Add package from git URL, using the following:
 ```